Dreamscent/Try-Harder/README.md

 This is a work in progress - Please be patient if I havent listed the credits for original authors.
 While I may try to keep them updated, the stuff here may not be the latest versions, check out the sources if you want the latest cutting edge stuff.

+Some credits are in the file itself as well.
+Will move them here when I have the time.

 ## Scripts

 ### Shells

 windows php reverse shell.php https://github.com/Dhayalanb/windows-php-reverse-shell

 php reverse shell.php - pentestmonkey

 rshell.js - tbc (was used on some htb box)